 In Trieste the Molecular Pathology Group (Buratti) investigates aberrant pre-mRNA processing defects that lead to neurodegeneration.
-In particular, this Group studies the biological properties of TDP43, a nuclear factor involved in amyotrophic lateral sclerosis and frontotemporal lobar degeneration.
-The Neurobiology Group (Feiguin) uses the fruitfly, Drosophila melanogaster, as a model organism having remarkable genetic conservation with humans, to study some of the most common neurological disorders, including Alzheimer’s and motor neuron diseases.
+In particular, it studies the biological properties of TDP43, a nuclear factor involved in Amyotrophic Lateral Sclerosis (ALS) and Frontotemporal Lobar Degeneration (FTLD).
+The Neurobiology Group (Feiguin) uses the fruitfly, Drosophila melanogaster, as a model organism that has remarkable genetic conservation with humans, to study some of the most common neurological disorders, including Alzheimer’s and motor neuron diseases.